Substance Use

 • Permanent memory loss

-• Permanent vision problem
+• Permanent vision problems

 If you suffer from Valium abuse side effects, you should seek emergency medical intervention.
 If you cannot stop taking Valium, seek rehab treatment to help you cope with your problem.